Why Composite Decking Boards Are Waterproof

-When choosing materials for your deck, you have a few options that you can choose.
-One of the most well-known selling factors of composite decking is its waterproofing.
-Unlike wood, composite decks have better water resistance, along with the issues related to moisture.
+When choosing a decking materials, you have a few options that you can choose.
+One of the most well-known selling factors of ultradecking composite board is its waterproofing.
+Unlike wood, composite decking have better water resistance, along with the issues related to moisture.
 But the question is, what makes composite decking boards waterproof?
 And why should you choose waterproof materials?

 It’s Part Plastic

 One of the main reasons why composite decking materials are waterproof is because of its design and makeup.
 Composites, also known as WPC or wood-plastic composites, are materials made from both thermoplastics and wood fibres.
 People mistakenly group it with PVC, but vinyl decking is pure plastic without any wood parts.
 The process to produce composites involves extruding the components, melting it and forcing it to shape into decking boards.

 Because of the melted and mixed wood and plastic, it no longer absorbs as much moisture, making it water and moisture-proof.
 Because of this, it no longer experiences many issues associated with wood use, such as mould growth and rotting.
 Another problem with wood decking is warping due to moisture absorptions.
 While composites can still bend, it is not because of moisture and humidity.
 Instead, composites and other synthetic materials undergo thermal expansion.

 Another feature that makes composite decking waterproof is because of its capping.
 Caps are exterior layers of thermoplastics, such as PVC, polyethene, or polyurethane, present in almost all new generations of composites.
 While uncapped boards are waterproof by itself, capped composites further protect the decking from problems aside from moisture.